alex3dd/dockerfile-patch/README.md

 dockerfile-patch will allow you to dynamically patch a Dockerfile with Jinja2 templates, customized with a Docker image system facts gatherer (supported
 facts: osfamily, operatingsystem, kernelrelease and architecture).
-You can use the system facts to customize the Jinja2 patches applied to your Dockerfiles.
+You can use the system facts to customize the Jinja2 patches that will be applied to your Dockerfiles.

 These are the steps followed by 'dockerfile-patch' to dynamically patch your
 Dockerfiles: